alekova/Furhat-to-face-psych_interview/README.md

 ## Usage
+The project is based on the Furhat skill template 'Quiz'.
+New Kotlin files are inserted, some are deleted.
+A Resources folder is included, as well as the Furhat default HostedGUI template for external touch monitor or tablet.
 Max number of users is set to: 1

 If you want to use external GUI, open on a tablet or other PC with Internet connection the furhat web page and press the GUI tab next to the skill.
 Start GUI at the begining.